Javidjms/influxable/README.md

 # influxable
-[In Development] Python ODM for InfluxDB
+[In Development] A lightweight python ORM / ODM for InfluxDB